 Marijuana Delivery Services’ Purchasing Limits & Requirements

-Lastly, if you’re a medical marijuana patient, you’ll still have to abide by California’s possession limits.
+Lastly, if you’re a medical marijuana cardholder, you’ll still have to abide by California’s possession limits.
 According to Proposition 64, adults can legally possess/carry as much as one ounce of flower/bud or eight grams of concentrates like oil, hash, or dabs.
 Here’s a list of possession limits in other states.

 Overall, nationwide, marijuana delivery services have almost tripled in just three years from 877 to 2,617, according to The LA Times.
 Thus, it’s safe to say that when recreational marijuana delivery services start operating, that figure will significantly increase while bringing in new customers and more revenue.
 On top of this, California will most likely be viewed as a model for other U.S. states to learn from regarding medical and recreational marijuana delivery services.